 Windows and external doors were not all fully opened or tested.

 No access was available to any sub-floor areas.

-Full and safe access was not available to the roof void area due to limited head and shoulders view and insulation.
+Full and safe access was not available to the roof void area due to only a limited head and shoulders view, the presence of partial flooring, insulation and storage items.